sunmoonlotus/electron-navigation/README.md

 # electron-navigation
 Adds a navigation interface to electron that allows you to browse the internet with tabs and webviews.

-> I just released this.
-I am currently working on updating the readme to fully show how to get everything working.
+**I just released this!
+I am currently working on updating the README.md to fully show how everything works.**

 ![](previews/light.PNG)
 ![](previews/dark.PNG)